outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - determine/limit: a set of inputs/outputs that can be used to uniquely determine the network

   - add to govt
+    - companies as a minter/regulator/govt, as a way to avoid currnecy regulations & responsibility
     - example of neutralizing the priority by over-prioritization
       - over-prioritization of capitalism on one layer prevents it from occuring on other layers
       - by not distributing the concept of 'capitalism' to all layers & structures where it's relevant (like capitalism in selecting leaders), other structures of capitalism allow structures that neutralize capitalism (like competitive moats, where the impact of a leader's mistakes are muted & they are not replaced when they should be)